-Sex, drugs and HIV/STIs
+Sex, Drugs and HIV/STIs

 People use substances for a variety of reasons and not everyone who uses or drinks experiences significant problems or dependence.
-Two common substances that appear to affect people living with HIV and GLBT people are alcohol and methamphetamine.
+Two common substances that appear to affect people living with HIV and LGBTI people are alcohol and methamphetamine.
 Substances can either be classified as depressants, stimulants or hallucinogens.
 Depressants slow the brain and the body down (valium, xanax, alcohol, heroin, cannabis, GHB).
 Stimulants speed the brain and the body up (methamphetamine, ecstasy, cocaine, cigarettes).
 Hallucinogens change the way you see, hear or think about things (acid, ketamine).

 TouchBase is a key resourse for information and support.
 Check it out: